simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 A posting amount can be set in one of these ways:

-- by assigning (with a fields list or field assigment) to `amountN` (posting N's amount) or `amount` (posting 1's amount)
+- by assigning (with a fields list or field assignment) to `amountN` (posting N's amount) or `amount` (posting 1's amount)

 - by assigning to `amountN-in` and `amountN-out` (or `amount-in` and `amount-out`).